If you own assets in Spain then you should make a Spanish Will to ease the administrative burden for the beneficiaries of your estate when you die.

 Dowload the free guide: Everything you need to know about inheritance laws in Spain.

 We are finding increasingly that those who own property in Spain have made a Spanish Will.
 This is because practically all of the literature on the subject of Spanish property points people very firmly in the direction of doing so.
-Clients often ask us whether it is necessary to make a Spanish Will if one owns assets in Spain.
+Clients often ask us whether Spanish Wills are necessary, if one owns assets in Spain.

 Spanish law recognises a Will made lawfully in any jurisdiction.
 That means that if you make an English Will relating to all of your worldly assets, it will include your Spanish property.
 The beneficiaries of your residuary estate, so that is everything other than those who will receive specific legacies, will receive your Spanish property.
 So, “why do I need a Spanish Will?” we hear you ask.
 There are two principal reasons which are set out below.

 The most important reason to make a Spanish Will